 We have also performed procedures to test compliance with certain state laws and regulations.
 However, providing an opinion on compliance with state laws and regulations was not an objective of our audit and, accordingly, we do not express such an opinion.

-The results of procedures performed to test compliance with certain state laws and regualtions and our audit of the financial statements disclosed the following immaterial instance of noncompliance with state laws and regulations.
-Our finding and recommendation and Northeast Mississippi Community College's response is as follows:
+The results of procedures performed to test compliance with certain state laws and regualtions and our audit of the financial statements did not disclose any instances of noncompliance with state laws and regulations.